 Another cool hike you could try from Hassocks is a 13 mile circular taking you to Devils Dyke.

-Not technically in the South Downs, but just outside it, you have the coastal walk from Newhaven to Brighton.
+Not technically in the South Downs, but just outside it, and not too far from here, you have the coastal walk from Newhaven to Brighton.
 It’s quite an easy walk and you can choose to walk on the under cliff path or clifftop.